Nevada legislature ousts lawmaker, as "personal matters" cited

 Hickey added that he and members of the Assembly hoped Brooks "would take care of the personal matters that have made this decision the difficult one that it is."

+The action in the Assembly followed arrests and public outbursts by Brooks that began in January when he was jailed on suspicion of leveling a death threat against the incoming speaker, Marilyn Kirkpatrick, a Democrat from North Las Vegas.

-Brooks's second arrest came in February, this time outside his Las Vegas home on suspicion of domestic battery and obstructing officers.
-Police said he had attacked a member of his family.
+In February, Brooks was arrested again, this time outside his Las Vegas home on suspicion of domestic battery and obstructing officers.
+Police said he had allegedly attacked a member of his family.

-A Democrat from Brooks's district will be named to replace him by commissioners in Clark County where Brooks was elected, according to provisions in Nevada law and the state constitution that provide for filling vacant legislative seats.

-Nevada lawmakers in the 19th century launched proceedings that could have led to an expulsion but did not, Combs said.